-6.27 Registration of researcher information to "researchmap"
+6.29 Registration of researcher information to "researchmap"

-"researchmap" (https://researchmap.jp/?lang=en) is the largest Japanese database of researcher information to provide a partial view of Japanese researchers nationwide.
+"researchmap" (https://researchmap.jp/?lang=en) is the database of Japanese researcher information to provide a partial view of Japanese researchers nationwide.
 A public organization operates the services in a stable and sustainable manner, so as to make information on registered profiles and achievements available to the public via the internet.
 Moreover, researchmap collaborates with e-Rad and numerous databases of college professors to enable registered information to be accessed through other systems; there is no need for researchers to repeatedly register the same achievement in various applications and databases.